RockChinQ/awesome-dify-integration/README.md

 # awesome-dify-integration

-This repository contains a collection of projects / apps that integrated with Dify service API.
+This repository contains a collection of projects / apps integrated with Dify service API.

+- Any PRs or issues adding projects related to Dify API are welcomed.
+- The language of description depends on the user group of your project.

 ## API Compatibility